strawbees/learning-platform-gatsby/content/activities/09-build-an-afraid-of-the-dark-pig.md

 ---
 path: '/activity/build-an-afraid-of-the-dark-pig'
-title: 'Build an Afraid of the Dark Pig'
+title: 'Build an Afraid-of-the-Dark Pig'
 description: 'Construct and code a pig that is sensitive to darkness.'
 thumbnail: '/pig.jpg'
 header: '/pig_full.jpg'